Originally written by Katie Spencer on 8/19/2021 and updated by Rommel Alcobendas on 7/14/2022.

 Although you are probably ready to start testing, there are a few things to keep in mind when running experiments in Optimize that could save you in the long run.

-One thing you can expect from testing is that you are probably going to fail a few times.
-There are often times where you will break a test or even just receive disappointing data that shows your variant was not successful.
+One thing you can expect from testing is that you will probably fail a few times.
+Sometimes you find that a test may malfunction or even receive disappointing data showing your variant was not successful.
 Just know that part of the job is to learn by trial and error.
 The best way to combat this is to expect and embrace failure so you can implement what you learned and avoid making the same mistake again.